tiepdotme/team3128.github.io/members/important-dates.md

 + Monday *3:00 pm – 6:00 pm*
 + Thursday-Friday *3:00 pm - 6:00 pm*
-+ Saturday *9:00 am – 4:00 pm*
++ Saturday *9:00 am – 5:00 pm*
-(dependent on Coach availability, please check Slack and weekly emails for latest updates; Sundays as needed)
+(dependent on Coach availability, please check Slack and weekly emails for latest updates; Sundays are open on long weekends)

 **Special Meeting Dates:** Below are a list of special time alterations to the normal build season schedule: